FRANDOR CENTER

 Ingham County (Lansing), Michigan

 FRANDOR CENTER was developed by Lansing's Francis "Jake" Corr, Junior.
 Its name was an amalgamation of FRANcis and his wife DORothy.
-The complex consisted of the East Mall, a linear strip center, the open-air Mall Court, at the center of the CENTER, and a basement level Concourse.
+The complex consisted of the East Mall (a linear strip center), the open-air Mall Court (at the center of the CENTER), and a basement level Concourse.
 This housed a barber shop, beauty salon, dental practice and public restrooms.

 Store inaugurations continued into 1955.
-A 2-level (19,600 square foot) Wrigleys Super Market began business March 29th.
-A 1-level (75,000 square foot) Federal department store was officially dedicated, as the twenty-first location in the Dearborn-based chain, on March 30th.
+A 2-level (19,600 square foot) Wrigleys Super Market began business on March 29th.
+A 1-level (75,000 square foot) Federal department store was officially dedicated on March 30th, 1955.
+It was the twenty-first location in the Dearborn-based chain.
 A 2-level (14,000 square foot) S.S.
 Kresge 5 & 10 opened on the same day.

-When completed, the 14 million dollar FRANDOR CENTER encompassed approximately 500,000 leasable square feet, with a tenant list of fifty stores and services.
+When fully-realized, the 14 million dollar FRANDOR CENTER encompassed approximately 500,000 leasable square feet, with a tenant list of fifty stores and services.
 These included Tie Rak, Three Sisters ladies' wear, Grinnell's Music, Green's Apparel, Holden-Reid Clothiers For Men & Boys, Peter Pan Snack Shop and a Michigan National Bank.

 Kiddieland, a children's amusement area, featured several "mini" rides, including a ferris wheel, roller coaster, airplanes, merry-go-round and Turnpike.
 Terrace Putt-Putt Golf was situated on the northwest corner of the mall superblock.

-The National General Corporation Spartan Twin Theatre showed its first features on October 11, 1967.
+The National General Corporation Spartan Twin Theatre showed first features on October 11, 1967.
 The venue was built on the Terrace Putt-Putt Golf site.
 It re-opened, as the Mann Theatres Spartan 3 Theatre, on October 20, 1978 and was permanently shuttered in February 1994.
 Kiddie Land was dismantled in 1981.

 Kroger moved out of the East Mall, into a freestanding (24,700 square foot) store, on March 26, 1962.
 Soon after, FRANDOR CENTER faced two major competitors; LANSING MALL {6 miles west, in Eaton County} and MERIDIAN MALL {4.3 miles southeast, in Ingham County}.
 Both complexes opened for business during 1969.

 In spite of these improvements, FRANDOR lost its prominence as the area's foremost shopping complex.
 By the mid-1990s, it had become a dilapidated eyesore.
-A redevelopment project was initiated by a joint venture of the original developer, Lansing's Frandorson Properties, Farmington Hills, Michigan-based Lormax Stern and First Chicago NBD Real Estate Services.
+A redevelopment project was initiated by a joint venture of the original developer, Lansing's Frandorson Properties, and Farmington Hills, Michigan-based Lormax Stern and First Chicago NBD Real Estate Services.

 Demolition commenced in March 1998.
-The Mall Court area was razed, along with the enclosed concourse.
+The Mall Court was razed, along with the enclosed concourse.
 The old twin cinema building was also knocked down.
 Construction was underway by June 1998.
-The remaining East Mall structure was returned to its original, open-air format, with new Post Modern storefronts constructed.
+The remaining East Mall structure was returned to its original, open-air format, with new Post Modern storefronts installed.
 A power center was created which surrounded a central parking area.

 Four big-box stores were added north and south of the existing Kroger.
 These were a (30,000 square foot) Office Depot, (33,000 square foot) Linens 'n Things, (18,500 square foot) Cost Plus World Market and (27,600 square foot) CompUSA.
 Office Depot became the first to open, on June 7, 1999.
 CompUSA became the last, on August 19th.
-FRANDOR now spanned approximately 435,000 leasable square feet and housed fifty-eight stores and services.
-A formal opening was held on September 16, 1999.
+FRANDOR CENTER now spanned approximately 435,000 leasable square feet and housed fifty-eight stores and services.
+A formal grand opening was held on September 16, 1999.

 Sources: